tlienart/Xranklin.jl/docs/extras/plots.md

 which takes around 1 minute to run at the time of writing.

-Remember to also add PGFPlotsX to your environment.
+Remember to also add PGFPlotsX to the site environment.

 ## PlotlyJS